-Courses such as English Composition, Logic, Speech, Creative Writing, Oral Interpretation, Readers Theatre, and all elementary language other than English courses are skills or performance courses that do not meet the curricular specifications for Cal-GETC Area 3B (Humanities).
+Courses such as English Composition6, logic, speech, creative writing, oral interpretation, readers theatre, and all elementary language other than English courses are skills or performance courses that do not meet the curricular specifications for Cal-GETC Area 3B (Humanities).

 Completion of a single course is required to fulfill Cal-GETC Area 3A (Arts) requirement.
 A separate course is required to fulfill the Cal-GETC Area 3B (Humanities) requirement.
+If a course is approved as satisfying both 3A and 3B, it can be used to satisfy only one of those requirements.